m-lab/prometheus-support/cmd/query_tester/README.md

 ```

 * `clear` resets the current data set.

 * `load` reads in a set of metrics and sets values for those metrics.
 The load
    parameter is a step size, in the same form as supported by
    `time.ParseDuration`, e.g. 1m for 1 minute.

 * `eval instant at 0m` evaluates an instantaneous query expression evaluated at
   time 0.
 Timestamps begin at 0.
+NOTE: While some queryies may be very long, for
+  now, the entire expression must be on a single line.

 ## Advanced test format

 When loading metric values, you may specify repeated values.
 For example:
 ```
 clear
 load 1m